 If you are in direct personal possession of your home at the time of your passing, they can place a lien on the property, though there are some exceptions to the rule.

-Community Medicaid Look Back Period
+New York Community Medicaid Look Back Period

 You can convey your home and other assets into an irrevocable, income only trust to get assets out of your name so you can qualify for Community Medicaid.
 Right now, you can fund the trust and submit your application for eligibility right away because there is no look back period.